Skip to main content

 On the central North Island volcanoes, a long and complex interplay of eruptions and erosion has produced a remarkable variety of climbing terrain.
 To be high on these mountains, which rise without peer in the very centre of the island, is to enjoy and be immersed in a unique landscape that can appear almost as a world of its own, often floating serene and adrift above the surrounding clouds.

-Ruapehu has proved to be a superlative skier’s mountain, and away from the two main ski areas there is superbly varied and interesting touring terrain.
+Ruapehu is a superlative skier’s mountain, and away from the two main ski areas there is extensive and varied touring terrain.

 Add Place Add Route